jow-/ucode/README.md

 Variable names must start with a letter or an underscore and may only contain the characters `A`..`Z`, `a`..`z`, `0`..`9` or `_`.
-By prefixing a variable name with the keyword `let`, it is declared in the local function scope only and not visible outside anymore.
+By prefixing a variable name with the keyword `let`, it is declared in the local block scope only and not visible outside anymore.

+Variables may also be declared using the `const` keyword.
+Such variables follow the same scoping rules as `let` declared ones but they cannot be modified after they have been declared.
+Any attempt to do so will result in a syntax error during compilation.

 ```javascript
 {%